The conduct outlined below constitutes violations of the Green Mountain College Student Conduct Code:

 Local, State and Federal Laws: Being charged with or convicted of the violation of local, state, or federal laws or ordinances.

 Motor Vehicles: Violation of the Motor Vehicle policy as outlined in this Handbook.
-In addition, continued violations of the Motor Vehicle Policy may be referred for judicial action.
+In addition, continued violations of the Motor Vehicle Policy may be referred for student conduct action.